SparshMaheshwari15/Library-Managment-Software/README.md

 # Library-Managment-Software
-if have created a python program that can help a library to manage their daily task  easily
+I have created a python program that can help a library to manage their daily task  easily